Back to Resources

 What is Amazon SEO?

-Amazon search engine optimization (SEO) is the process of making carefully considered improvements to product listings to help them rank higher in product searches on Amazon.com.
+Amazon search engine optimization (SEO) is the process of making carefully considered improvements to product listings to rank higher in product searches on Amazon.com.

-A well-thought-out Amazon SEO strategy helps you improve your Amazon listings for product search, boost sales, and make it easier for Amazon shoppers to find your listings (or brand store).
+A well crafted Amazon SEO strategy helps you improve your Amazon listings for product search, boosts sales, and makes it easier for Amazon shoppers to find your listings and brand store.

 Why Do So Many Amazon Search Results Look the Same?